Soumyabrata/temperature-forecasting/README.md

 ### Code
-All codes are writeen in `python3`.
+All codes are written in `python3`.
 + `forecasting-example1.py`: Computes the forecasting performance and plots the result for sample example 1.
 + `forecasting-example2.py`: Computes the forecasting performance and plots the result for sample example 2.
 + `benchmarking.py`: Computes the performance of our proposed method, along with other benchmarking methods.